simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 not exist on a remote system, the missing samples are sent.

 NATS also supports leaf nodes (instances) and streams can be synchronized between hub and leaf instances.
-If the are disconnected, then streams are "caught up" after connection is made again.
+If they are disconnected, then streams are "caught up" after connection is made again.

 Several experiments have been run to understand the basic JetStream